MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 Additionally, run the [Administrator Utility](operationalize/admin-utility.md) to configure your R Server for remote access and execution, web service deployment, or multi-server installation.

-### Configure R Server for operations
+## Configure R Server for operations

-To benefit from Microsoft R Server’s deployment and operationalization features, you can [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
+The server can be used as-is if you install and use an R IDE on the same box, but to benefit from Microsoft R Server’s deployment and operationalization features, you must [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
 Doing so will enable you to operationalize your R code.
 It also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

 ## Side-by-side installation